jonathansy/ContactAutocurator/README.md

 ------
 ## Installation
 The cloud training and curation scripts in this account have all been written for Google Cloud Platform's cloud ML API.
+While training and curation can be done on a local drive it is highly recommended not to attempt this without a CUDA-enabled GPU.
+Before running a program on ContactAutocurator, please ensure all of the dependencies from the list below are installed (with the exception of Google cloud items if you do not intend to train on the cloud).
+See [Cloud ML Setup]() below.

 ### Dependencies
 * [Python 3.5 or higher](https://www.python.org/downloads/) (compatibility not tested with 2.7)